 A short buggy ride over to Thala Beach Nature Reserve’s Oak Beach, you’ll find an insta-worthy sunrise over the Great Barrier Reef.
 The beach is completely untouched and we were the only ones on it for the sunrise show – making the early wake up call completely worth it.

-Once at the Outer Reef we were able to snorkel literally straight off the back of the boat – giving us more time to spend with Nemo, giant clams and amazingly
+Once at the Outer Reef we were able to snorkel literally straight off the back of the boat or off the coral Cay – giving us more time to spend with Nemo, giant clams and amazingly

-The team at Tropical Journey’s know that snorkelling is hungry work – and kept us well fed during the day with massive buffet lunch spreads and the tastiest chocolate brownies for dessert.
+The team at Sailaway know that snorkelling is hungry work – and kept us well fed during the day with massive buffet lunch spreads.

 Tonight we stayed at the